Public Policy and Public Administration (PPPA)

 PPPA 2001.
 Justice and the Legal System II.
 3 Credits.

 Continuation of PPPA 2000.
 The structure and function of constitutional law: the Supreme Court as an institution, how its cases are decided, and effects of its decisions on the political and social life of the country.
-PPPA 2000 is prerequisite to PPPA 2001, which focuses on the First Amendment.
+Prerequisite: PPPA 2000.

 PPPA 2117.
 Executive Branch Politics.
 3 Credits.